-- 5.1 Governance is excellent. - 5.2 Governors have a detailed understanding of, and empathy with, the college's aims and ethos, enabling them to provide informed support and guidance to ensure that the Christian principles are strongly sustained and the school's aims are conspicuously met. - 5.3 Governors draw successfully on an extensive range of strategies to maintain a perceptive overview of the work of each of the schools; including their regular visits to the schools, participation in annual subject reviews, presentations from members of staff and scrutiny of results data.
-They ensure the consistent fulfilment of their responsibilities for educational standards through the work of a number of governors' committees, including those covering estates, finance, education and personnel.
-This work is supported by the allocation of responsibilities to individual governors, including for safeguarding and boarding, which ensures that the full board is kept clearly informed.
-The governing body is effective in the discharge of responsibilities for safeguarding and securing prudent financial planning and investment in staff, accommodation and resources.
-The governor with responsibility for safeguarding meets regularly with the designated lead safeguarding staff and presents an annual review of safeguarding for approval by the full board. - 5.4 Governors bring a wide range of skills and interests to the college.
-A recent selfevaluation provided valuable insight into how governance operates.
+- 5.1 Governance is excellent. - 5.2 Governors have a detailed understanding of, and empathy with, the college's aims and ethos, enabling them to provide informed support and guidance to ensure that the Christian principles are strongly sustained and the school's aims are conspicuously met. - 5.3 Governors draw successfully on an extensive range of strategies to maintain a perceptive overview of the work of each of the schools; through their regular visits to the schools, participation in annual subject reviews, presentations from members of staff and scrutiny of results data, for example.
+They ensure the consistent fulfilment of their responsibilities for educational standards.
+Several governors' committees, including those covering estates, finance, education and personnel, and the allocation of responsibilities to individual governors, including for safeguarding and boarding, ensure that the full board is kept clearly informed, facilitating the discharging of responsibilities for safeguarding and securing prudent financial planning and investment in staff, accommodation and resources.
+The governor with responsibility for safeguarding meets regularly with the designated lead safeguarding staff and presents an annual review of safeguarding for approval by the full board. - 5.4 Governors bring a wide range of skills and interests to the school.
+A recent self-evaluation provided valuable insight into how governance operates.
 The selection of new governors is undertaken following careful analysis, to bring specific skills to the board.
 These measures, together with an induction programme for new governors and regular governors' training, including courses with external providers, ensure that they have an in-depth insight into the working of the schools and are highly effective in monitoring their work and providing perceptive support and challenge to their staff.